 Eric Boudreau – Secretary joined the FNT board in 2007 and also serves on the city’s Bicycle and Pedestrian Subcommittee.
 He lives with his wife in Leeds, and earns his pay typing cryptic symbols on the computer that somehow capture and present useful information.
 As a member of the FNT Board, he enjoys making new connections and collaborating on projects and activities that benefit the community.

-Tom Bodo – Director recently moved to Florence from North Carolina after marrying a Northampton native.
+Tom Bodo – Director moved to Florence from North Carolina after marrying a Northampton native.
 He has been actively involved in bicycle and pedestrian advocacy for nearly a decade.
 After wrenching in bicycle cooperatives and encouraging local governments to accommodate walkers and bikers more effectively, he is thrilled to contribute his passion for active transportation to his new community.
-He teaches at Westfield High School and supports FNT’s efforts to create more opportunities for local youth to learn about bicycle maintenance and safety.
+He teaches at Springfield Honors Academy and is the brains behind Bikes for All and FNT’s summer bike repair clinics.

 Jonathan Daube – Director, born and educated in the U.K., came to the U.S. in 1963.
 He has been an English teacher, a school superintendent, a graduate school director and, from 1978 until he retired thirty years later, a community college president.
 He spent 1968 to 1970 at the University of Malawi.
 He and his wife Linda have been married for fifty-five years and have three children and three grandchildren.
 He loves to travel, is a voracious reader, and believes strongly in FNT’s mission and its role in the community.